-Join Ron Davis for an in-depth discussion in this video Using mathematical functions, part of Excel Power Pivot DAX in Depth.
+Join Ron Davis for an in-depth discussion in this video Using mathematical functions, part of Excel: Power Pivot DAX.

 - Mathematical functions.
 Mathematical functions in DAX are very similar to their siblings over in Excel.
 So pretty much, if you can use Excel mathematical functions, you can use the same thing over in DAX.
 There's a few things you need to be aware of, which I'll show you just in a second when I switch on over to our development environment.
 Right now, if you take a look here, I've got the functions demonstrated two ways.
 At the very top I have the name, "Sum of ExtendedAmount," and then a colon, equals, and then the actual function itself, "SUM," open parentheses, the name of the table, "FactInternetSales," bracket, and then the name of the column, close, close.

 Dropping down at the bottom, I'm showing the ROUNDUP function.
 So here, I have the equals sign, and then "ROUNDUP," open parentheses, the name of the column, "ExtendedAmount," a comma, and then the 1, for how many digits we want it to roll up to.
 And then we're just closing out the function.
 So let's switch over to our development environment, and take a look at that.
 When you're coming through and actually watching this, and if you're following along and doing it yourself, any changes you make, I'd suggest saving the workbook again with a different name, so that you can always get back to the start.

 And I also highly encourage you to do just that.
 That is, to go through and to experiment with the different functions.
 Remember we're not going to go through them all.
 Time just doesn't allow.
 And many of them are very similar.
 Okay, let's create a calculated field.
 And again I'm over in the Excel interface.
 New Calculated Field, and we're going to use the OrderDetails table.
 And down here we'll insert a function.
 And I don't need to.